WAR OF THE BUTTONS WILL NOT TAKE PLACE (The)

 Director(s): Frédéric COMPAIN – Writer(s): Frédéric COMPAIN, Bertrand ROTHE Contact Print page

-It is this peaceful village that was immortalized - under the name of Longeverne – by Louis Pergaud in his first and most famous novel "La Guerre des boutons" (The War of the Buttons).
-Pergaud had been a teacher there for two years and his novel became a true national monument after his death.
+This peaceful village was immortalized by Louis Pergaud - under the name of “Longeverne” – in his first and most famous novel "La Guerre des boutons" (The War of the Buttons).
+Pergaud had been a teacher in Landress for two years and his novel became a true national monument after his death.

 "This first person account from the past follows less the traces left by the passing time than the semblance of eternity that envelops childhood in the countryside.
 In the course of (too brief) encounters, the film paints an engaging impressionist portrait, full of gentleness ... and charmingly idealized.”— Isabelle Poitte - Télérama